-Larson Architecture Works designs projects that are contemporary and historic, timeless and timely so that they are appreciated today and relevant tomorrow.
+Larson Architecture Works designs projects that are contemporary and traditional, timeless and timely so that they are appreciated today and relevant tomorrow.
 Our projects acknowledge that good design can be executed in any style, always factors in human behavior and strives to improve our daily lives.

-At Larson Architecture Works, we start our planning and design process with consideration for your needs and function, then we look for an organizing principal.
+At Larson Architecture Works, we start our planning and design process with consideration for your needs and function, then we look for an organizing principle.
 The organization of space and the unfolding of experiences in the environment should enhance our understanding of our surroundings.
 We structure dwellings, businesses and institutions so there is clarity in circulation and a hierarchy of public and private spaces.

 We aim to create meaningful architecture that acknowledges its surroundings, is cognizant of constraints, mindful of function, executed thoughtfully, and arrives at an appropriate visual expression.
 A final overlay of an element of surprise, drama, or some unusual feature, transcends the mundane and makes a project truly memorable.

 Senior Project Designer

 Douglas E. Larson